What is Rent To Own Homes?

 - Purchase Price: The purchase price is usually set when the lease is signed.
 This protects buyers if property values increase, but could also be higher if the market drops.

-- Option Fee: This is an upfront payment (typically non-refundable) that gives you the option to buy the home later.
+- Option Fee: This is an upfront payment (typically non-refundable) that allows you to buy the home later.
 It can range from 1% to 5% of the purchase price.

 How Rent To Own Homes Works